Social media marketing trends for 2026: what brands need to know now

 Curious about how chemistry shapes everyday cooking?
 Visit the Food and Food Science section of this blog for more simple, science-based reads — like how acidity changes flavour or what happens when you bake, boil, or roast food.

 If you’re a food or wellness brand looking to blend creativity and science in your visual content, I can help.
-With nearly nine years of experience in food photography, recipe development, and content strategy, I create work that’s both beautiful and built on real understanding.
+I work with food and wellness brands on recipe development, food photography, and content creation grounded in a real understanding of how ingredients behave — not just how they look on camera.

 Food chemistry 101: what acidity really does in your cooking